swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

 If you have
-[Leiningen](http://github.com/technomancy/leiningen) installed you can run the following at the command line:
+[Leiningen](http://github.com/technomancy/leiningen) installed you can run the following at the command line in whatever directory you like:

 ```
 lein new mies async-tut1
 ```

+This will create a template project that so you don't worry about configuring `lein-cljsbuild` yourself.

-Change the `:dependencies` in `project.clj` file to look like the following:
+Change the `:dependencies` in `async-tut1/project.clj` file to look like the following:

 ```
 :dependencies [[org.clojure/clojure "1.5.1"]